This post may contain affiliate links. Please see my disclosure policy for details.

 A Tollgate Afternoon Tea for two was just what the doctor ordered.
 Firstly, you could pick any sandwich that you wanted off of their menu.

-After your finished with the savoury course, which is filling in itself, next up is the scone!
+After you are finished with the savoury course, which is filling in itself, next up is the scone!
 This was my favourite part.
 You can just tell when something is homemade and fresh and these were still warm from the oven.

 Then, finally, if you can stomach the last part, is your choice of any cake from their extensive menu.
 I was debating a slice of Lemon Drizzle cake but when I saw there was a Coffee and Walnut in the mix, it left me with no other choice!
 Coffee and Walnut is hands down the best slice of cake you can choose.